Quick start

 - Do not put total costs into variable cost per unit.
 Variable cost should be for one unit.

-- Do not forget fees, refunds, discounts, or wasted materials if they happen often.
+- Do not forget fees, refunds, discounts, waste, payment processing, or shipping if they happen often.

 - Do not use this as proof that the business idea is good.
-It only checks one part of the money math.
+It only checks the zero-profit point, not demand, cash flow, taxes, or owner pay.

 What to try next